xukai92/GRAM.jl/README.md

 ### How to run the code

-1. Install [Julia](https://julialang.org/downloads/) and make `julia` avaiable in your executable path.
+1. Install [Julia](https://julialang.org/downloads/) and make `julia` available in your executable path.
 2. Download the code in a location which we will refer as `GRAM_DIR`.
 3. Start a Julia REPL by entering `julia` in your terminal.
     - Press `]` button to enter the package manager.